willi34/vulnerable-labs/README.md

 # vulnerable-labs

 This is a collection of source code with docker images to build vulnerable web applications made for exploitation.
-These "challenges" are made for beginners and showcase popular vectors of web attacks.
+These "challenges" are made for beginners and showcase popular web attack vectors.

 Each lab has its own folder.
 To install these locally, you can first clone the repository :
 ![1](https://github.com/user-attachments/assets/49c356b9-380d-45ef-8c35-d669c0d7be7f)